This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 My pallet cucumber trellis helps with that since the plants are off the ground and have plenty of air around the leaves.
-It’s south-facing position means that it gets sun all day — a bonus for added growth and for drying those leaves quicker.
+Its south-facing position means that it gets sun all day — a bonus for added growth and for drying those leaves quicker.
 Using a trellis can also help control powdery mildew, another fungus that affects cucumbers.

-A pallet is the perfect size for a couple of cucumbers to scramble over and the right size for harvesting.
+A wood pallet is the perfect size for a couple of cucumbers to scramble over and the right size for harvesting.
 Squat at the open end and just reach inside for your cukes.
 If your plants were sprawling along the ground then you’d be even more bent over trying to find the fruit under masses of leaves.

 Another great reason to grow your cucumbers on an angled trellis is that you can have two crops in the same space.
 Since the cucumbers grow off the ground, that space underneath is perfect for growing greens.
 Lettuces, radishes, spinach, and oriental vegetables will appreciate the semi-shade and protection the trellis gives.
-At one time this year I had ten heads of lettuce growing under the cucumbers.
+At one time this year, I had ten heads of lettuce growing under the cucumbers.
 Talk about maximizing gardening space!

-How to build a Pallet Cucumber Trellis
+How to Build a Pallet Cucumber Trellis

 Now that I’ve convinced you that it’s a good idea to grow your cucumbers vertically, let’s get building.
 If you’ve not already guessed from looking at the photos, I built my trellis by first digging two posts in the ground 18″ deep.
 They’re square posts about 3×3″ and about three feet tall from soil level.
 They’re dug in so that the pallet can sit level on the edges of both.
 I didn’t use a spirit level to make sure that the posts were the same height but you could if you wanted to.

+Next, I propped the pallet against the posts and then lashed them on with baling twine.
+I chose baling twine because it won’t degrade in the sun like natural string will do.
+Over the summer, natural fiber string can break down in UV light and becomes easier to snap.
 The reason I used twine instead of screwing it together is that this is not going to be a permanent structure.
-At the end of the season I can cut the twine and move the pallet someplace else.
+At the end of the season, I can cut the twine and move the pallet someplace else.
 I really do like quick, easy, and effective garden solutions.

-Planting and training cucumbers
+Planting and Training Cucumbers

 When you build your pallet cucumber trellis, make sure to put it in the right place.
-A south-facing aspect is ideal and the soil should be moist and fertile yet well drained.
+A south-facing aspect is ideal and the soil should be moist and fertile yet well-drained.
 Cucumbers will reward you with more fruit than you can eat if you give them a good helping of composted manure.

-With my cucumber trellis I planted three ‘Moneymaker’ plants at the base.
-Outdoor grown cucumbers in my region won’t get as large as plants grown in a greenhouse.
+With my cucumber trellis, I planted three ‘Moneymaker’ plants at the base.
+Outdoor-grown cucumbers in my region won’t get as large as plants grown in a greenhouse.
 If you’re in a warmer climate, you might opt for just one or two.

-Aftercare includes keeping those plants well watered and helping the vines find their way up the pallet.
+Aftercare includes keeping those plants well-watered and helping the vines find their way up the pallet.
 The slats are a little too large for them to find their way up naturally but it’s not difficult to show them the way.